Decentralized Riemannian Conjugate Gradient Method on the Stiefel Manifold: Decentralized Riemannian conjugate gradient method

-On the Stiefel manifold, by utilizing the 1-proximally smooth property of projection operators, we establish the locally linear convergence of consensus error with a rate of $\sigma_2^t/(1-\gamma)$, where $t$ can be any positive integer, which is consistent with the cases in the Euclidean space~\citep{nedic2010constrained,nedic2018network}.

-Different from the assumption of the bounded of a vector transport in~\citep{sato2022riemannian}, we give an extended assumption about the projection operator in the decentralized scenario.
+This subsection focuses on the global convergence analysis of our DRCGD algorithm.
+Different from the bounded assumption of a vector transport in~\citep{sato2022riemannian}, we give an extended assumption about the projection operator in the decentralized scenario, where $g_{i,k+1}:=\operatorname{grad}f_i(x_{i,k+1})$.
 Specifically, we assume, for each $k\geq0$, that the following inequality holds

 which will be used as a substitute to proceed the following demonstration.
 Next, we consider proving the convergence of the Fletcher-Reeves-type DRCGD method for each agent, i.e., we use $\beta_{i,k+1}^{\mathrm{R}-\mathrm{FR}}$ in Eq.(\ref{beta}).
 See \citet{al1985descent} for its Euclidean version and \citet{sato2022riemannian} for its Riemannian version.